andreibalintescu/MAP-Labor2/README.md

 ### Customer Options
 A customer can select from different options:

-Menu overview
-Place orders
-Receive invoice
+Menu overview, place order, receive invoice.

 In the menu overview, the customer sees all the products of the confectionery with the following attributes: ID, Name, Price, Allergens, Calories, Weight.